 EIT Woman Award

-In 2018 introduced a new EIT Awards category for women innovators.
+In 2018, the EIT introduced a new EIT Awards category for women innovators.
 The EIT Woman Award recognises the outstanding achievements of women entrepreneurs and leaders from our Innovation Communities.
 Isabel Hoffmann, CEO of Tellspec (supported by EIT Food), won the 2018 EIT Woman Award for her rapid, protable and affordable sensor to test for the quality and decay of raw white fish, and the fraudulent use of excess water in frozen fish.

 Activities for 2019